-Smaller and weaker entities usually require an additional guarantee for the bonds they plan to issue to mitigate any default risk and provide credit enhancement.
-This risk mitigation is achieved through the issuance of guaranteed bonds, wherein the timely interest and principal payments are guaranteed by financially strong third parties, such as insurance companies, banks, parent companies, etc.
+Smaller and weaker entities usually require an additional guarantee for the bonds they plan to issue to mitigate any default risk and enhance credit.
+This risk mitigation achieves through the issuance of guaranteed bonds, wherein the timely interest and principal payments are guaranteed by financially strong third parties, such as insurance companies, banks, parent companies, etc.

 How Do Guaranteed Bonds Work?

 One of the most important factors of a bond is the financial security of its issuer.
-The guaranteed bonds help in circumventing this issue as it mitigates the default risk and provides credit enhancement to the bonds.
-Typically, when an entity intends to issue guaranteed bonds, they solicit a third party to make the interest and principal payments on the bonds on its behalf if it fails to meet the bond payments.
-The guaranteeing third party then conducts a thorough check on the issuer to assess its creditworthiness and financial stability.
+Guaranteed bonds help circumvent this issue by mitigating the default risk and providing credit enhancement to the bonds.
+When an entity intends to issue guaranteed bonds, they typically solicit a third party to make the interest and principal payments on its behalf if it fails to meet the bond payments.
+The guaranteeing third party then thoroughly checks the issuer to assess its creditworthiness and financial stability.
 If satisfied with the credit check outcome, the third party agrees to extend the guarantee for which it receives a fee.
-The fee paid by the issuer to the third-party guarantor for the protection usually falls in the range of 1%-5% of the overall issue size.
+The fee the issuer pays the third-party guarantor for the protection usually falls from 1%-5% of the overall issue size.

 Examples of Guaranteed Bonds

 Examples of guaranteed bonds are given below: